cloudflare/cloudflare-docs/products/ddos-protection/src/content/index.md

 ---
 title: Overview
-pcx-content-type: landing-page
+pcx-content-type: overview
 order: 0
 ---

 # Cloudflare DDoS Protection

-Cloudflare automatically detects and mitigates [Distributed Denial of Service](https://www.cloudflare.com/learning/ddos/what-is-a-ddos-attack/) (DDoS) attacks using its [Autonomous Edge](https://blog.cloudflare.com/deep-dive-cloudflare-autonomous-edge-ddos-protection/).
+Cloudflare automatically detects and mitigates [Distributed Denial of Service](https://www.cloudflare.com/learning/ddos/what-is-a-ddos-attack/) (DDoS) attacks using its Autonomous Edge.

 The Autonomous Edge includes multiple dynamic mitigation rules exposed as [Cloudflare DDoS Protection Managed Rulesets](/managed-rulesets), and are enabled by default.
 You can customize the mitigation rules included in these rulesets to optimize and tailor the protection to your needs.